vuejs/docs/src/api/general.md

   ### Note on webpack Treeshaking {#note-on-webpack-treeshaking}

-  Because `defineComponent()` is a function call, it could look like that it would produce side-effects to some build tools, e.g. webpack.
+  Because `defineComponent()` is a function call, it could look like it would produce side-effects to some build tools, e.g. webpack.
 This will prevent the component from being tree-shaken even when the component is never used.

   To tell webpack that this function call is safe to be tree-shaken, you can add a `/*#__PURE__*/` comment notation before the function call: